-DEAN G. SKELOS and PEDRO ESPADA, JR., as duly elected members of the New York State Senate,
+DEAN G. SKELOS as duly elected member of the New York State Senate,

-Plaintiffs-Respondents,
+Plaintiff-Respondent,

 DAVID A. PATERSON, as Governor of the State of New York, RICHARD RAVITCH, as Lieutenant Governor of the State of New York, and LORRAINE CORTES-VAZQUES, as Secretary of State of the State of New York,